-So this year, every Z station is giving $5,000 to neighbourhood groups which help people who need it.
-That’s over $1 million across the country to do Good in the Hood!
+So this year, every Z station gave away $5,000 to neighbourhood groups which help people who need it.
+That’s more than $1 million across the country to do Good in the Hood!

 Good in the Hood is the ultimate in keeping it local.
 So instead of someone in head office deciding who to support, Z’s people on the ground choose the groups for their station to get behind.

-In November 2013, thousands of neighbourhood groups applied to be part of Good in the Hood.
-From these applications every Z station selected four neighbourhood groups to receive a share of $4,000.
+Every year, thousands of neighbourhood groups can apply to be part of Good in the Hood.
+From these applications, every Z station select four neighbourhood groups to receive a share of $4,000*.

-To be successful, groups had to help people who need it.
-They also had to be active in the area around the Z station they applied to.
-Finally, the request had to be for a specific project or to fulfil a specific need.
+To be successful, groups have to help people who need it.
+They also have to be active in the area around the Z station they apply to.
+Finally, the request has to be for a specific project or to fulfil a specific need.

-Then, in March this year, we gave each of our Z station customers an orange token.
-This orange token was pretty powerful because they could use it to vote for the group they wanted us to support.
-We’re currently counting the votes and the more votes a group gets, the greater the share of the money they’ll get.
+Then, in March of each year, we give each of our Z station customers an orange token.
+This orange token is pretty powerful because customers can use it to vote for the group they want us to support.

 For those of you good with maths, you’ll have spotted that there’s an extra $1,000 per Z station to be given away.
 The local retailers who operate each Z Station will use this to support other causes throughout the year – so that we can make the good go a bit further.

-We’re committed to Good in the Hood and we’ll be running it again.
+We’re committed to Good in the Hood and we’ll be running it again next year.
 If you want us to let you know when applications open, sign up for us to send you an email reminder.

 We're committed to Good in the Hood and will be running it again - enter your email address to be kept in the loop.